Everything you need to keep the hair on your head. If you're into that. Try hims for $5.

 Both drugs also have specific advantages.
 Finasteride is the older of the two drugs and has far more scientific data about its effectiveness, safety and long-term effects.
 Because dutasteride is newer, there’s far less data about its long-term effectiveness.

-Because dutasteride isn’t FDA approved for hair loss, we still think finasteride is the better male pattern baldness treatment, if only because of the wealth of data about its long-term safety and effectiveness.
+Because dutasteride isn’t FDA-approved for hair loss, we still think finasteride is the better male pattern baldness treatment, if only because of the wealth of data about its long-term safety and effectiveness.

 Still, the future looks bright for dutasteride, and once more data is available it could eventually become the leading treatment option for male pattern baldness.